newrelic/newrelic-service-broker-tile/README.md

 *    Enter **"Plan Name"**, **"Plan Description"**, and your **"New Relic license key"** for each account/sub-account
 *    Once you have entered plans for all desired accounts, click the **"Save"** button
 *    Go back to **"Installation Dashboard"** (link on top left of the page)
 *    Click the big blue **"Apply Changes"** button on top right of the page.
-This will take about 30 minutes to finish.
+This will take about 30 minutes to finish depending how large of a PCF deployment you have.
 *    Once changes are applied, the tile will appear in the **"Marketplace"**